 And what about streaming TV?
 As new services from the likes of Disney and Apple gear up to take on Netflix and Amazon in the war for eyeballs, more and more new, high-quality video content is inevitably going to be commissioned.
 And again, motion design is going to be a big part of that coming explosion in creative activity.

 Why you should learn motion design

-In short, there are few areas of design and media that don’t have a motion design element.
+In short, few areas of design and media don’t have a motion design element.
 Motion design is being used in TV commercials and YouTube videos, explainer videos and tutorials, logo animations and social media videos, educational content and corporate promos… the list, frankly, is endless.

 So if you’re working as a graphic designer, isn’t it about time you got on board with motion design?